-AASHE staff will respond to the request and ask for a written proposal for how the program or standard could be incorporated into STARS.
+- Respond by sharing this policy with the initiating individual or organization and requesting a written proposal outlining how and why the program or standard should be incorporated into STARS.

 - What is the uptake or use of the standard or program in higher education (provide a quantitative description)?

 - Are the criteria for recognition under the standard or program publicly available?

 - Who developed the standard or program?

 - Does the governing body have any conflict of interest in developing or administering the standard?

 - Does the standard or program have mechanisms for ensuring that data it uses are accurate?